sretalla/elk-pfsense/README.md

 Then you have the data from your pfsense 2.4 install ready to go by going to Status|System Logs|Settings, then Enable remote logging and list docker-host:5141 as one of the remote servers (make sure you also enable at least firewall in the list below that).

 max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144] means that the host's limits on mmap counts must be set to at least 262144\
+May vary for your platform, but this can be done with: \
+sudo sysctl -w vm.max_map_count=262144

 Import the file export.ndjson to get a dashboard set with a geo-map and some nice vizualizations.